requireiot/MySensorsTracker/README.md

 Prerequisites
 -------------
+The app assumes taht all MySensors messages are captured by an MQTT gateway, as described on the [MySensors website](https://www.mysensors.org/build/mqtt_gateway)

-The **MySensorsTracker** app is written in Python 3.
+The app is written in Python 3.
 I have tested this both on my Microsoft Windows 10 development machine, and on a Debian 10 (Buster) Linux virtual server.

 The app uses an Sqlite database.

-The app uses the **Peewee** library (see http://docs.peewee-orm.com/en/latest/#) to access the database, the **Flask** web framework (see https://palletsprojects.com/p/flask/), and the Eclipe Paho MQTT library (https://www.eclipse.org/paho/) to listen to the MQTT messages published by the MySensors gateways.
+The app uses the [**Peewee**](http://docs.peewee-orm.com/en/latest/#) library  to access the database, the [**Flask**](https://palletsprojects.com/p/flask/) web framework, and the [**Eclipe Paho**](https://www.eclipse.org/paho/) MQTT library to listen to the MQTT messages published by the MySensors gateways.

 On my virtual linux server that runs the app, I just did
 ```sh